mohammad-azam22/pharmacy-management-system/README.md

 # Pharmacy Management System

-A Pharmacy Management System made using HTML, CSS, and JavaScript.
+A Pharmacy Management System built using HTML, CSS,  JavaScript, Node.js, Express and MySQL.
+It includes features for managing inventory, sales transactions, and customer information.
+With secure user authentication along with RBAC, the application ensures that only authorized personnel can access and manage the data.

 ## Table of Contents
 - [Introduction](#introduction)